HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 It comes at no surprise that of the more than 10 million scanned and parsed pages, 99.9% requested at least one image.

 {{ figure_markup(
-  caption="Pages that generated at least one request for an image resource.", content="99.9%", classes="big-number", sheets_gid="186748113",
+  caption="Pages that requested at least one image resource.", content="99.9%", classes="big-number", sheets_gid="186748113",